Q. Has the SPL re-opened?

 - We will bag the books up and have them ready for you to go when you arrive.

 - We recommend that borrowed books are quarantined for three days after collection.

 - After books are returned, we will set them aside for three days before returning them to the collection.

 Q. What safety measures will be in place for borrowers and staff?

 A. We aim to make the library safe for visitors and staff alike.
 We will follow best practice guidelines on PPE for handling books, cleaning the building and making available, for example, hand-gel dispensers.
 Please wear a face-covering.

 Q. What about postal borrowing?

-A. In the short-term, from 17 August, we will offer free postal borrowing of up to two books at a time for all of our borrowers.
+A. We are offering free postal borrowing of up to two books at a time for all of our borrowers.
 You can reserve books by emailing our librarians at firstname.lastname@example.org or by phoning 0131 557 2876 between 10am and 2pm, Monday to Friday.
 We will manage a once-a -week bulk postal service and will provide a freepost label so you can return the books to us.